jourdefeu/jourdefeu/README.md

 #### <img src="https://github.com/user-attachments/assets/ff7b90a1-b215-476e-aa1b-de06a74348e3" width="45" height="45"> Some Facts:

 - I like tennis
 - I'm into Italian lifestyle
+- I've seen chocolate manufacture from the inside

 <!--
 **jourdefeu/jourdefeu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.